Safety Codes for Day Cares

 Victims of child care negligence may receive compensation for such expenses as medical bills and emotional pain and suffering in the event these laws are broken.

 When a day care center staff fails to follow safety codes they are breaking the law.
 Victims of their negligence may be entitled to compensation for a variety of relevant damages.
-Contact the Indianapolis day care negligence attorneys at the Hankey Law Office, P.C., at 317-634-8565 to learn more about your legal rights and options.
+Contact the Indianapolis day care negligence attorneys at Hankey Marks & Crider at (317) 634-8565 to learn more about your legal rights and options.